justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900.md

 - Processing of forms in a business process like an expense claim
 - Make paper forms digital, for example scanning and archiving records
-- Indexing documents for search
+- Indexing documents for search and insights
 - Find key points and actions in a meeting transcript or recording

 Responsible AI - like human ability for audit, monitoring, checking, and